 When you are finished, backtrack up South Main Divide Road and turn right to continue along El Cariso Nature Trail.
 The trail borders El Cariso South Picnic Area for a stretch and crosses through more pine and brush with intermittent views north toward the main divide and Los Pinos Peak.
 When the trail ends, walk across a paved area next to the fire station to return to the parking area by the visitor center.

-There is no fee or permit required to hike El Cariso Nature Trail (and an Adventure Pass is no longer required to park at the trailhead).
+No fee or permit is required to hike El Cariso Nature Trail (and an Adventure Pass is no longer needed to park at the trailhead).
 Mountain bikes are allowed on the trail and you can bring your dog on a leash.
 The visitor center (951-678-3700) is only open on Saturday and Sunday from noon to 5 p.m (and potentially on Fridays too).
 When the visitor center is closed, you cannot access to a bathroom at the trailhead, but there is a vault toilet near the El Cariso Memorial.

 To get to the trailhead: From Orange County, take the 405 Freeway to San Juan Capistrano and take exit 82 for Ortega Highway (Route 74).
 Take Ortega Highway up into the mountains for 23 miles and turn right into the parking area for the El Cariso Visitor Center.
 If you reach Main Divide Road, you drove a quarter mile to far.
 The small visitor center is just below El Cariso Fire Station.